 A War the World Is Paying For

 Three countries are fighting.
 Dozens more are absorbing the impact.
 Direct combatants in red.
 Nations whose territory, bases, or infrastructure have been attacked in amber.
-Countries facing energy shortages, price shocks, or supply chain collapse in gold.
+Countries facing energy shortages, price shocks, or supply chain collapse in blue.

 Source: DataChutney OSINT analysis.
-Impact classification based on reported strikes, infrastructure damage, energy disruption, and economic policy responses through Day 15.
+Impact classification based on reported strikes, infrastructure damage, energy disruption, and economic policy responses through Day 18.

 IV